spopal22/TaskManager-Project/README.md

 - **Mark as Complete:** Mark tasks as complete to track progress.
 - **Delete Task:** Remove tasks that are no longer needed.
 - **Export/Import Tasks:** Save and load tasks to and from files for data backup and transfer.

+## Key Data Structures

+The project utilizes the following essential data structures:

+- **HashMap:** Efficiently stores tasks, providing fast retrieval and storage based on task names.
+- **DefaultListModel:** Powers the task list in the graphical user interface, dynamically updating as tasks are added, completed, or deleted.

 ## Getting Started